-The Gulf Tools for Resilience Exploration Engine (Gulf TREE) will be a "one stop" website where users can walk through a series of questions that will help them identify the best climate tool for their needs.
+The Gulf Tools for Resilience Exploration Engine (Gulf TREE) is a new website where users can walk through a series of questions that help them identify the best climate tool for their needs.
 Stakeholders have identified guidance in climate tool and model selection as a critical need - it can be difficult to find the right tool and overwhelming to know which tool to select.

-Local and regional governments, planners, natural resource professionals, communities, and other interested in climate change issues across the Gulf of Mexico.
+Local and regional governments, planners, natural resource professionals, communities, and others interested in increasing resilience to climate issues across the Gulf of Mexico.

-Check out Keeping Pace: A Short Guide to Navigting Climate Change Models and sign up for our mailing list.
-For more information, contact our Project Coordinator.
+- Check out Keeping Pace: A Short Guide to Navigating Climate Change Models

 This project is funded by the EPA Gulf of Mexico Program grant “Climate Change Tool and Model Decision Support Tree for Improved Coastal Community Resilience” (MX - 00D44016)